sunng87/handlebars-rust/README.md

 ## Why Handlebars?

+For information about handlebars, you will go to [handlebars.js](http://handlebarsjs.com).

 It's my favorite templating tool by far.
 I used it in [Delicious.com](https://delicious.com) as javascript-side template in 2013.
 Also I maintained a Clojure wrapper for Handlebars.java,